vmware-tanzu/velero/site/content/docs/main/disaster-case.md

 *Using Schedules and Read-Only Backup Storage Locations*

-If you periodically back up your cluster's resources, you are able to return to a previous state in case of some unexpected mishap, such as a service outage.
+If you periodically backup your cluster's resources, you are able to return to a previous state in case of some unexpected mishap, such as a service outage.
 Doing so with Velero looks like the following:

 1. After you first run the Velero server on your cluster, set up a daily backup (replacing `<SCHEDULE NAME>` in the command as desired):